RSS feed

 What You Say When You Want To Draw The Line By Gene Griessman, Ph.D.
 When should you draw a line in the sand?
 That was the big question back in January of 1861.
 Abraham Lincoln, who had been elected President … Continue reading

-Tagged 99 Ways To Get More Out of Every Day, disagree statement, gene griessman, how to argue, how to disagree, how to negotiate, how to negotiate like Lincoln, Lincoln on Communication, lincolnandobama.com, President Obama and health care reform, what to do about a deal breaker, what would Lincoln do?
-Republican party, what you say, whatyousay.com, when to compromise, when to stop negotiating
+Tagged gene griessman, how LINCOLN refuses to compromise, how to argue, how to disagree, how to negotiate, how to negotiate like Lincoln, Lincoln on Communication, lincolnandobama.com, President Obama and health care reform, The Words Lincoln Lived By, what to do about a deal breaker, what would Lincoln do?
+Republican party, what you say, whatyousay.com, When not to compromise, when to compromise, when to say no, when to stop negotiating

-Rachel Maddow Shows How To Negotiate, How To Argue
+Rachel Maddow Shows How To Make A Point

 What You Say When You Want To Make A Point Cautiously by Gene Griessman, Ph.D.
 Why in the world would you ever want to make a point cautiously?
 Benjamin Franklin explained why in his Autobiography, Just in case you haven’t … Continue reading